jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ## Intervals: the building blocks

 Intervals are the basic building blocks of scales, melodies, and chords.
-They are responsible for the way music sounds and even the emotions it can evoke.
+They are responsible for the way music sounds and even how it makes us feel.
 An interval describes the difference in pitch between two tones.
 A tone is a note with a discernible pitch, and pitch is the frequency at which a sound wave vibrates.